-IELTS offers extensive preparation materials to build your skills and combine technology with human-based testing to provide the best possible test conditions.
+We offer extensive preparation materials to build your skills and combine technology with human-based testing to provide the best possible test conditions.

 Respected and accepted worldwide, IELTS prepares you for real-life success.

-IELTS on computer: Fast and Flexible
+Computer-delivered IELTS: Fast and flexible